Skip to main content

 Transit Signal Priority

-Transit signal priority (TSP) modifies the traffic signal timing at intersections to favor transit vehicles.
+Transit Signal Priority (TSP) modifies the traffic signal timing at intersections to favor transit vehicles.
 Like any vehicle, a bus or train that just misses a green light normally must wait until the next green, which can take 30 to 60 seconds or more.
 By using TSP, delays can be reduced, improving schedule adherence and the customer experience.

 Looking ahead, Metro Transit will explore “hardware lite” TSP systems that use internet communication between the bus driver, a cloud-based server, and traffic signals to generate and send requests for priority.
 These promise to provide greater flexibility and faster deployment.